arecker/blog/index.md

 creep on me.

 Do statistics get you going?
-I track my word count and consecutive daily entries over on the [stats] page.
+I track my word count and consecutive daily entries over on the [archive] page.
 I'm particularly proud of that one.

 Like to read code?
 Check out my jekyll plugin [jekyll-recker].
 It's